 “ The Line of Beauty ”

 Gulielmus Hogarth.
-Half-length self-portrait as mirror image over – outside of the oval – folios with his dog Trump and palette, enclosed by drapery as a symbol of the mysterious reflecting upon the mirror.
+Half-length self-portrait as mirror image on top of – outside of the oval – folios with his dog Trump and palette, enclosed by drapery as a symbol of the mysterious reflecting upon the mirror.
 Engraving by Thomas Cook (c.
 1744 – London 1818).
 Inscribed: Painted by W. Hogarth. / Engraved by T. Cook / Published June 1st 1801 by G. G. & J. Robinson Paternoster Row London, title as before.
 15¼ × 11½ in (38.7 × 29.2 cm).

 The fine self-portrait with the waved line with The Line of Beauty on the palette as the artistic credo elucidated in his Analysis of Beauty of 1753.
 Here following the engraving of 1749 that itself is based on the painting of 1745 reverse to this (color illustration see Hogarth Catalogue of the Tate Gallery from 1971/72 p.
 73).
 In that as in the painting the designation on the palette still with the additions “And Grace” & “WH 1745”.
 The folios remaining without titles here.

 “ The famous line with which Hogarth had baited the palette in his selfportrait is hardly more than incidental to a wideranging survey of the visual resources of art and their roots in nature.
 This in itself was original. ”